mehdi-fathi/eloquent-filter/README.md

     ];
 }
 ```
-You can set `*` char for that filter in all fields aslike below example:
+- You can set `*` char for that filter in all fields aslike below example:

 ```php
 private static $whiteListFilter = ['*'];
 ```
-You can add or set `$whiteListFilter` on the fly in your method.For example:
+You can add or set `$whiteListFilter` on the fly in your method.
+For example:

 ***Set array to WhiteListFilter***